Markusgp/Untangle/README.md

 After the application is up and running, you can open it by navigating to url `localhost:8080` in a browser.

 ---

+After having installed the docker image, and having ran the application once, you can refer to [rerunning Untangle](#rerunning-the-app)

 ### Running Untangle locally